Baiang/ReactSSR/README.md

 # React Server-Side Rendering（SSR） scheme based on Next.js+Koa
 > React Server-Side Rendering solution bases on Next.js+koa is easy to use out of the box.

-**Background：** There is lacking of related scaffolding tools like vue-cli, enterprise frameworks like egg and code specifications.
+**Background：** There is lacking of react related scaffolding tools like vue-cli, enterprise frameworks like egg and code specifications.
 For novices, it is not suitable for using it immediately.

 ### Doc
 - [中文](https://github.com/Baiang/ReactSSR/blob/master/en.md)